heptarch/heptarch.github.io/drafts/demon.md

 Twelve smaller planetoids break off and dance in jagged, unpredictable vectors to form an icosahedral trap.
-With a ritual slowness, they converge, folding up space around their quarry, like a letter sealed and despatched for delivery to the future.
+With a ritual slowness, they converge, folding up space around their quarry; like a letter sealed and despatched for delivery to the future.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->